jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_customcounters.md

 Click **Configure \| Custom Counters**.

-{% include tip.html content="To open this screen with a connection pre-selected, from the Spotlight Overview page click Custom Counters, or right-click Custom on the System panel and select Configure Custom Counters, or from the SQL Activity drilldown \| Custom Counters page, click Configure \| Custom Counters." %}
+{% include tip.html content="To open this screen with a connection pre-selected, from the Spotlight Overview page click **Custom Counters**, or right-click **Custom** on the System panel and select **Configure Custom Counters**, or from the SQL Activity drilldown \| Custom Counters page, click **Configure \| Custom Counters**." %}

 ## Select template or connection to configure

 Select the SQL Server or Windows connection from the list of available options.
 Spotlight will show the configuration for that connection.
 Make changes if required.
 Optionally use the options at the bottom of the screen to apply the same configuration to other SQL Server (Windows) connections or save the configuration as a template.

 Alternatively, select a template to configure.
 The templates you have previously saved for Spotlight Custom Counter configuration are listed.
 On selecting the template you can view / modify / reapply the template configuration.
 You can delete or rename the template.
-For more information, see Configuration templates.
+For more information, see [Configuration templates][enterprise_cfgmonitor_templates].

 ## Override or use the factory settings